emfeltham/Margins.jl/ARCHITECTURE.md

 This document describes the implemented architecture of Margins.jl following the completion of the FormulaCompiler integration and ContrastEvaluator migration.

-**Related Documentation:**
-- **CLAUDE.md** - Primary instructions for AI assistants working with this codebase
-- **README.md** - User-facing documentation and API reference
-- **notes/MARGINS_PLAN.md** - Historical implementation plan (archived)
-- **notes/FILE_PLAN.md** - Detailed reorganization plan (archived)

 ## Overview

-Margins.jl implements a clean **2×2 framework** for marginal effects computation, built on FormulaCompiler.jl's zero-allocation foundation.
+Margins.jl implements a **2×2 framework** for marginal effects computation, built on FormulaCompiler.jl's zero-allocation foundation.
 The architecture prioritizes statistical correctness, performance, Julian style, and proper FormulaCompiler integration.

 ##  **System Architecture**